A final goodbye to Buddy, our therapy-dog

 Buddy, the Therapy Dog, has crossed the Rainbow Bridge

 This is by far the most difficult post I have ever had to write.
 For 16 years, Buddy has been a regular presence in my practice and in my personal life.
 He was with me almost 24/7.
-Buddy was a very active Lab/Basenji mix . . . the Basenji side of him was a barkless dog (they yodel, chortle, growl, and scream–yes, it’s as gut-wrenching as you’d think it would be), highly intelligent, agile and and would stare directly into your soul!
+Buddy was a very active Lab/Basenji mix . . . the Basenji side of him was a barkless dog (they yodel, chortle, growl, and scream–yes, it’s as gut-wrenching as you’d think it would be), highly intelligent, agile and would stare directly into your soul!
 The Lab side gave him his playful and social energy (Basenjis are usually rather independent and aloof…like a cat).
 He will be sorely missed.

 A concert of “Lasts”